Adventure at Camp

 Archery

 Archery is the art, practice, or skill of propelling arrows with the use of a bow.
-At Cub Creek, this popular activity is offered to campers of all ages all summer long.
-Campers taking the week long course will learn the difference between precision and accuracy as they aim to become a skilled shooter.
-Campers enjoying a class of archery are able to enjoy the variety camp has to offer and shoot arrows for fun.
+Campers taking this course will learn the difference between precision and accuracy as they aim to become a skilled shooter.

 Class Icon